djquan/quan.io/content/blog/kubernetes_phoenix.md

 ## Next Steps

 Hopefully things went smoothly for you!
 Please leave a comment if they did not!
+Remember to delete all your unused resources when you are done!

 There are a lot of exciting things you can do with your newly deployed application.
 Some ideas are: